12v/boundary-mapper/README.md

 This project creates a mapping to convert between postcodes and the proposed Westminster constituency electoral boundaries from the 2023 reviews of the [English](https://boundarycommissionforengland.independent.gov.uk/2023-review/), [Scottish](https://www.bcomm-scotland.independent.gov.uk/reviews/2023-review-uk-parliament-constituencies), and [Welsh](https://bcomm-wales.gov.uk/reviews/06-23/2023-parliamentary-review-final-recommendations) boundary commissions.

+This project also creates mappings from wards to constituencies, and from constituencies to wards.

 ## What assumptions have been made?

-The mapping only includes English, Scottish, and Welsh postcodes.
+The mapping only includes English, Scottish, and Welsh postcodes, as shapefiles for the Northern Ireland constituencies have not been published.

 The mapping only includes active postcodes (i.e. postcodes that haven't been terminated).